Van-Ma/filereader/README.md

-# Python & JavaScript Chatbot
+# File analysis chatbot

-A simple, multi-model chatbot backend built with Flask and Hugging Face, designed to be used with a JavaScript frontend.
+A simple, multi-model chatbot backend built with Langchain, Hugging Face, and Flask with a beautiful Electron frontend.

 ---